-It’s 2017 and we finally have a song about that indecisive person who isn’t letting you know about their plans (C’mon let me know).
+It was 2017 and we finally had a song about that indecisive person who isn’t letting you know about their plans (C’mon let me know).
 Perfect track to listen to on your way to hang with your friends.

 Aminé – Caroline (Live On The Tonight Show Starring Jimmy Fallon)

 At some point, we’ll have to talk about Amine.
-His new album Good For You is out and promotion for it is in full swing –banana recipe videos, pop-up shops, fake newspapers, the works.
-His breakout track “Caroline” is everywhere and we’re out here spreading it further.
+His breakout track “Caroline” was everywhere and we’re out here spreading it further.
 We could have posted the original but we posted this live performance.
 Why?
 You need to listen to that outro.
 By the end of the track, you’ll want to be best friends with Aminé.
 It’s that good.

 Bleachers – Everybody Lost Somebody